SmithEcophysLab/ecophys_sp2019/Notes/Notes_04.11.19.md

 # Notes for class on April 11, 2019

 ## Objectives
-- Discuss competition
+- Discuss plant competition and its relationship to the abiotic and biotic environment

 ## Agenda
 1. Meet Aimée Classen
 2. Miniquiz 10
 3. Discussion of Wilson and Tilman (1993)
-4. Additional time for competition discussion

 ## Homework
 - Read Wright et al. (1998).
 The full citation and link can be found in the